Melbourne Renegades: Home ground

 The Renegades have played its home games at Docklands Stadium since the league's inception in 2011.
 A drop-in pitch is used to facilitate cricket at the venue.
 At the end of the 2016–17 Big Bash League season, the stadium was rated the most entertaining venue for Twenty20 cricket in Australia.

 Since the 2017–18 Big Bash League season, the Renegades have also played up to 2 home matches at Kardinia Park in Geelong, approximately 70 kilometres south-west of Melbourne.

-Due to the COVID-19 pandemic, the 2020–21 Big Bash League season saw the Renegades play home matches interstate at Blundstone Arena in Hobart, Metricon Stadium on the Gold Coast and Adelaide Oval in Adelaide due to quarantine issues.
+Due to the COVID-19 pandemic, the 2020–21 Big Bash League season saw the Renegades play home matches interstate at Bellerive Oval in Hobart, Carrara Stadium on the Gold Coast and Adelaide Oval in Adelaide due to quarantine issues.
 Only three home games in Victoria were played, with two at Docklands and one at the Melbourne Cricket Ground.

 Players

-Playing squad
+Current squad

-The current squad of the Melbourne Renegades for the 2022–23 Big Bash League season as of 16 January 2023.
+The squad of the Melbourne Renegades for the 2025–26 Big Bash League season as of 7 November 2025.